pannaf/valkyrie/README.md

 ### A few notes
 #### Installation
 Installation on a Mac was painful 😅.
 I did see in the GitHub Issues [here](https://github.com/NVIDIA/NeMo-Curator/issues/76#issuecomment-2135907968) that it's really meant for Linux machines.
 But.. this didn't stop me from trying to install on my Mac laptop anyway 🙃.
 After some trial and error, I did land on something that ultimately worked.
-A key ingredient was using `conda`.
-Now, I'm not normally a fan of how bloated `conda` can be, but in this case it was recommended in the README of the NeMo text processing repo [here](https://github.com/NVIDIA/NeMo-text-processing) for the `pyini` install that `nemo_text_processing` needs.
+A key ingredient was using `conda`.I'm not normally a fan of how bloated `conda` can be, but in this case it was recommended in the README of the NeMo text processing repo [here](https://github.com/NVIDIA/NeMo-text-processing) for the `pyini` install that `nemo_text_processing` needs.

 In case others find this helpful, my `~/.zsh_history` shows these steps just prior to getting things working:
 ```zsh